 Employees in the group with the general achievement imagery raised 60 percent more money those who worked without any motivational imagery on the wall.
 That's an incredible ROI for a minor investment in motivational art.

-It's possible to synthesize the various studies and experiments that have centered around office decor and employee performance into a few key takeaways.
+It's possible to summarize the various studies and experiments that have centered around office decor and employee performance into a few key takeaways.

 1. Don't sweat a small budget.